Gamify-IT/chickenshock/README.md

 Game specific properties that are likely to be changed are stored in a `.properties` file located at `Assets/Scripts/Properties/Chickenshock.properties`

-### Run the project
+#### Run with Docker-compose

+Start all dependencies with our docker-compose files.
 Check the [manual for docker-compose](https://github.com/Gamify-IT/docs/blob/main/dev-manuals/languages/docker/docker-compose.md).

+To run the main branch with minimal dependencies use the `docker-compose.yaml` file.\
+To run the latest changes on any other branch than `main` use the `docker-compose-dev.yaml` file.

 ### Build

-Build the project like discribed in [this manual](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/unity/build-unity-project.html).
+Build the project like described in [this manual](https://gamifyit-docs.readthedocs.io/en/latest/dev-manuals/languages/unity/build-unity-project.html).

 Build the Docker-Container
 ```sh